aiser-team/cabrnet/docs/manuals/visualize.md

 This method implements the variant of LRP for prototype-based architectures, as described [here](https://www.sciencedirect.com/science/article/pii/S0031320322006513), and supports the following option:

+- `single_location`: only compute the gradients at the location of highest similarity inside the similarity map.
 - `stability_factor`: stability factor used during relevance propagation

 ### Rand-Grads